timonys1998/RiptideEngineV2.0/RiptideEngineV2.0/2DAE01_Exam_Timo_Nys/ReadMe.txt

 InputComponent: Maps keyboard and controllerkeys to commands.
 Used to control everything in the game.
 TextComponent: Close related to texturecomponent but instead makes a text texture instead of an actual image, also used tio change this text.
 FPSCalculatorComponent: Calculates the FPS depending on the elapsed time between two frames(deltaTime);
-AIComponent: Random movement behaviour.
+AIComponent: Random movement behaviour and placing bombs.
+BombComponent:Component for exploding bomb behaviour.
+DeathComponent: Behaviour upon the death of an entity.
+ExplosionComponent: Hndles the propagation and range of the explosion.
+GameModeSelectorComponent: Handles gamemode selecting and instantiating the right entities depending on this mode.
+HealthComponent: keeps track of lives and can edit the value.
+MoveComponent: Movement
+ObserverComponent: Used to make an entity or object an observer.
+PickupComponent: Defines the type of a pickup.
+PlayerInfoComponent: Keeps track of specific playerdata.
+SubjectComponent: Keeps a list of observers and updates those.

 With this system it is really easy and straightforward to add new components without breaking anything.

+I then have specific systems and managers making use of all my different components.

-Every GameObject can use the templated functions GetComponent to use functionality of the components on the gameobject.
+Every GameObject can use templated functions like GetComponent, HsComponent,..

 Design choices:
 The engine uses no physics or networking so for the gameloop I decided to use a variable time value(deltaTime) instead of a fixed one.